 “When a child is afraid, for example, it is probably more helpful to say things like ‘I see you are scared, tell me about it’ rather than glossing it over with comments like ‘Don’t worry, you don’t have anything to be afraid of,’” says Creelman.
 “When a parent acknowledges and names feelings, this helps a child feel understood.
 Feeling this from others helps build the ability to do this when interacting with others later on, which is a foundational component of empathy.”

 Adolescence is often when kids start to address more complicated moral ideas, such as the concept of the ‘white lie.’
 Once they are able to consider another person’s perspective, lying to preserve their feelings becomes a legitimate moral question.

 This is not the time to shelter kids.
-It is a time for them to read more, to get involved, to learn from experience.
-This can include volunteering at a soup kitchen, going to a rally for the underprivileged, raising money for a disadvantaged group, or tutoring low income children for free – maybe even in their homes.
+It’s a time for them to read more, to get involved, to learn from experience.
+This can include volunteering at a soup kitchen, going to a rally for the underprivileged, raising money for a disadvantaged group, or tutoring low-income children for free.

 “These are all great ways to develop empathy as they will gain a new perspective,” Creelman says.
 “They can see how the others live, what it means to have a disability, or a disadvantage.”
 This is the real training ground for them to use the skills you’ve already taught.